All Episodes

 Everything else is wasted.

-I want to I want to make another point about this, ladies and gentlemen.
+I want to make another point about this, ladies and gentlemen.

-I want to go back to my old buddy Howard Feynman in his piece earlier this week in Newsweek, in which he wondered where's all the money going?
+I want to go back to my old buddy Howard Feynman in his piece earlier this week in Newsweek, in which he wondered, where's all the money going?

-Where's where's all the money?
+Where's all the money?

-If they're cutting the well, the money we don't have it.
+If they're cutting the, well, the money, we don't have it.

-It's for the money is going to debt.
+The money is going to debt.

 But this is the real point.

-You listen, uh, we I could do this all three hours any day I wanted.
+I could do this all three hours any day I wanted.

 I could take calls from doctor after doctor after doctor who would tell the same story.

-Medicare payments, co-payments being cut back uh to the point that they can't continue to keep the office open on what the government is paying them.
+Medicare payments, co-payments being cut back to the point that they can't continue to keep the office open on what the government is paying them.

 You have cardiology patients.

-You got heart patients going in to get treated, and some far-off bureaucrat somewhere, not an insurance company.
+You got heart patients going in to get treated.

 We're talking Medicare here.